swhart22/compile-fec-data/README.md

 # FEC Campaign Fundraising Data Compiler

 This is a Node script that downloads fundraising data for the 2020 presidential candidates, compiles it into a csv, and uploads the csv to our FTP server.
+It is designed so that every time our candidate fundraising table needs to be updated, anyone on our team can run one command from the command line and the prepped, updated `.csv` will upload to our server.

 To run this script on your machine:

 ## DO ONCE: